microsoft/Tx/Doc/PlaybackFeatures.md

 Relevant samples are:

-* Get2Observables in the [Playback samples](http://tx.codeplex.com/SourceControl/latest#Samples/Playback/Program.cs)
+* Get2Observables in the [Playback samples](../Samples/Playback/Program.cs)
-* Single Pass in the [HTTP trace samples](https://tx.codeplex.com/wikipage?title=HTTP%20Samples)
+* Single Pass in the [HTTP trace samples](../Samples/LinqPad/Queries/HTTP.sys/Readme.md)

 ## Occurence Time Scheduler

 Imagine for example counting events in 5 sec window of time.

-The subtlety in this statement is that it makes sense only in "occurence time" - i.e. some timestamps comming with the events.
+The subtlety in this statement is that it makes sense only in "occurrence time" - i.e. some time-stamps of the events.

 The default Time in Rx is system time.
 This is great for events like mouse-move, that occur at the same machine and are pushed to the callbacks with negligible latency.
 Here using .Window(5 sec) to count mouse-move events will work flawlesly.